syndesisio/syndesis.io/content/docs/cli.md

     organisation.

-  - You have `gpg` to have installed and set up a gpg-agent for being able to sign Maven artefacts during deployment in a non-interactive mode.
+  - You have `gpg` to have installed and set up a gpg-agent for being able to sign Maven artifacts during deployment in a non-interactive mode.

-  - You need to have access to the "syndesis" account on ([oss.sonatype.org](http://oss.sonatype.org/\)) for being able to publish Maven artefacts.
+  - You need to have access to the "syndesis" account on ([oss.sonatype.org](http://oss.sonatype.org/\)) for being able to publish Maven artifacts.
 This credential needs to be added to either your `~/.m2/settings.xml` or you can use an settings file with the `--settings-xml` option.
 The credential needs to be added to the server with the id `oss-sonatype-staging`.